mataroa-blog/mataroa/README.md

 ## Backup

-To automate backup, there is [a script](backup-database.sh) which dumps the database and uploads it into AWS S3.
+To automate backup, there is [a script](backup-database.sh) which dumps the database and uploads it into any S3-compatible object storage cloud using the [MinIO client](https://min.io/).
 The script also needs the database password as an environment variable.
 The key needs to be `PGPASSWORD`.
 The backup script assumes the variable lives in `.envrc` like so:

 ```sh
 export PGPASSWORD=db-password